Serving Southern California Since 1984

 Trusted individuals within the congregation are allowed access while limiting others.
 While the use of physical keys and locks is still possible, the level of security of an electronic access control system and the convenience it provides outweigh the accompanying expense that installing such a system entails.

-What are the advantages of installing an electronic access control system?
+What are the advantages of installing an access control system for Churches and Religious Institutions?

 Lost Keys.

 If an employee or a congregant loses a traditional key, it compromises security of the whole place and can necessitate rekeying of all locks.
 This is an expensive exercise.
-However, with an electronic access control system, it is easy to deactivate a lost access credential.
+However, with card key access control system, it is easy to deactivate a lost access credential.

 Programmable Specific Access.